top of page

 • Templates to make counteroffers

-• Confidence to respondwithout fear or pressure
+• Confidence to respond

 Conclusion

-The first offer isn’t your best offer.
+The first offer isn’t always your best offer.
 It’s a starting point—and you have the right to ask for more.
 Don’t sign away your future for less than you’re owed.

 At SeverEase, we give you the knowledge and tools to negotiate severance on your terms.